LambdaTest/documentation/docs/executing-tesbo-automation-script-over-online-selenium-grid.md

 Step: Enter 'Tesbo' in @Name_Text_Box_Field
 Step: Enter 'Tesbo is the hybrid test framework that is built upon the keyword-driven.' in @Comment_Text_Box_Field
 Step: Click on @Submit_Button
-Verify: @Confirmation_message text is equal to 'Form submitted Successfully!'
+Verify: @Confirmation_message text is equal to 'Form submited Successfully!'
 End

 Test: Verify JQuery List Box functionality